Tips To Unpack, Stay Organized After A Move

 Tips for Organizing a Move

 Before moving in, make sure the new home is completely spruced up to welcome its new members.
 This includes wiping down shelves, countertops, cabinets, and floors.
-The bathroom and kitchen should be completely clean and smelling good.
+The bathroom and kitchen should be completely clean and smell good.

 Once you have stepped into your new home, it’s time to unbox the essentials first.
 Forget everything else and unpack the essentials box that carries important stuff that you cannot do without.